Hajime no Ippo: Manga

 Written and illustrated by George Morikawa, Hajime no Ippo has been published in Kodansha's shōnen manga magazine Weekly Shōnen Magazine since October 11, 1989.
 It has run in the magazine for over 30 years, and reached its 1000th chapter in December 2012.
 It became one of the longest running manga series with over 1,500 chapters released in Japan by 2025.
 Kodansha has collected its chapters into individual tankōbon volumes.
 The first volume was published on February 17, 1990.
-As of August 12, 2025, 144 volumes have been published.
+As of January 16, 2026, 145 volumes have been published.
 In June 2021, it was announced that the series would get a digital release, for the first time in 33 years of publication, starting on July 1 of the same year.

 Kodansha started publishing the series digitally in English on its K Manga service, with the first ten volumes (first 87 chapters) released in September 2023 and new chapters released every week.
+In August 2026, Kodansha USA announced that it will release the manga in an 3-in-1 volume omnibus edition starting in Q4 2027.